-The Nominated Supervisor will ensure:
+The Nominated Supervisor will ensure a copy of this policy is provided to parents when they enrol their child.

-- a copy of this policy is provided to parents when they enrol their child - children's medication is regularly audited to ensure it has not expired, and is in the original container with legible labels - training is provided for educators as required including in the administration of emergency medication like EpiPens and asthma inhalers, and where there are special requirements for administering medication eg nebulisers.
+The Nominated Supervisor will ensure children's medication is regularly audited to ensure it has not expired, and is in the original container with legible labels.